-Find out about wealth management services and how to ensure you get the service you expect.
+Find out about wealth management services and how to make sure you get the service you expect.

-A discretionary service is where the firm manages your portfolio of investments in line with the mandate agreed with you.
-This means the firm will manage your portfolio without checking with you before making alterations.
+- A discretionary service is where the firm manages your portfolio of investments in line with instructions given by you.
+This means the firm will manage your portfolio and will make alterations without checking with you.

-An advisory service is where the firm will make recommendations based on your attitude to risk and circumstances, but you need to agree before any changes are made to your portfolio.
+- An advisory service is where the firm will make recommendations based on your attitude to risk and circumstances, but you will need to agree to any changes before they are made to your portfolio.

 Understand the service you have signed up to

 Wealth management firms offer a range of services to customers.

 This could be a portfolio tailored to your individual needs, or a service where customers with similar risk appetites and investment objectives are grouped and managed together.

 These are just two examples of the many services available.
 Contact your firm to confirm the details of the service you have signed up to.

 Investment portfolios should match your financial aims and circumstances.

 Think about what you want to achieve from your portfolio and whether your wealth manager understands this.